The Mystery of a 1969 Jimi Hendrix Photo Gets Solved

 Even at that young age, Weber had an instinctive fondness for Hendrix.
 “He was my hero.
 That’s why I was so excited to watch that performance.
 My father had shot a film of him so I was familiar with the music and his style.
 He was just the master.
 He spoke to me deeply at a very early age.”

-As to what he told Jimi once he got out there, he’s not completely sure.
+As to what he told Hendrix once he got out there, he’s not completely sure.

 Of course there were other musical icons layered into the young boy’s life.